Current Ph.D. Students

 Sergey Mazyavkin (start date: September 2022; expected completion date: 2026-2027).

-Sergey investigates the asset pricing implications of "zombie firms" for healthy firms operating in the same product markets.
+Sergey studies the asset pricing implications of "zombie firms" for healthy firms operating in the same product markets.
 A zombie firm is a distressed firm which is artificially kept alive by its bank (e.g., through subsidized credit), so that the bank does not need to write off loans to that firm and can speculate on survival.
 Zombies are well-known to have negative real effects on their healthy competitors.
 They, for example, tie up existing resources and depress output prices.
 Using a simple real options model in which healthy and zombie firms engage in Cournot competition, we demonstrate that zombie firms should also raise the financing costs of the healthy firms.
 Preliminary empirical evidence based on standard asset pricing tests supports our theoretical priors.

 Jiayu (Anna) Jin (start date: September 2019; expected completion date: 2022-2023).